tdsticks/django_cookiercutter_template/README.md

-# dsc_django_template
+# django_cookiecutter_template
-Detroit Software Co.
 Django template for new Python projects

 # Summary
 This project is a general Django template to help get us up and running quickly per POC and project.